LailaHussain/Data-Scientist-Capstone-Project/README.md

 ## Licensing, Authors, Acknowledgements

-Many Thanks for Starbucks for given this dataset availabel.
+Many Thanks for Starbucks to give this dataset available.
 I found the Licensing for the data and other descriptive information at Udacity.